kasimeka/GitOps-Golang_MySQL/README.md

-    This means that the application is accessible at `go-server.local/api`, but note that the external IP address `192.168.1.241` is assigned automatically by the cluster's load balancer, and the hostname `go-server.local` is declared in the chart's values and should be overridden in application.yml to match the domain name pointing to our ingress controller.
+    This means that the application is accessible at `go-server.local/api`, but note that the external IP address `192.168.1.241` is assigned automatically by the cluster's load balancer, and the hostname `go-server.local` is declared in the chart's values and should be overridden in `application.yml` `.spec.helm.values` to match the domain name pointing to our ingress controller.

     Since this is an on-premise demo with no DNS, we can either add the hostname to `/etc/hosts` by running `echo go-server.local | sudo tee -a /etc/hosts`